-- Duty Warden and Sidesman use gloves, spray cleaner and disposal towels to clean frequently-touched areas: pew desks in nave, gallery (if used), choir stalls (if used), and curate's stall (if different preacher/deacon) at next service. - Clean PowerPoint operator's remote control - Handles and door plates on north and west doors only if they have been opened and closed - Railings to stairs to car park
+- Duty Warden and Sidesman use gloves, spray cleaner and disposable towels to clean frequently-touched areas: pew desks in nave, gallery (if used), choir stalls (if used), and curate's stall (if different preacher/deacon) at next service. - Also using gloves, spray cleaner and disposable towels sidesman cleans frequently touched surfaces in the WC in the hall.
+(Only necessary between 9am and 10am services, and 10am and 11am services. - Clean PowerPoint operator's remote control - Handles and door plates on north and west doors only if they have been opened and closed - Railings to stairs to car park